Kangonaut/aegis-athena/mission-docs/spacecraft.md

-# 2 S.P.A.C.E.C.R.A.F.T.
+# 2 SPACECRAFT

 ## 2.1 Naming

-The calculator of our celestial dreams, the bearer of the torch of human curiosity that stands ready to illuminate the untouched lunar milieu, is our meticulously designed command and service module — fondly christened as "S.P.A.C.E.C.R.A.F.T.".
+The calculator of our celestial dreams, the bearer of the torch of human curiosity that stands ready to illuminate the untouched lunar milieu, is our meticulously designed command and service module — fondly christened as "SPACECRAFT".

 This intriguing yet purposeful acronym beholds much more than just a mission to get astronauts from Earth to the tantalizing Luna.
-Behind the acronym "S.P.A.C.E.C.R.A.F.T."
-(Superb Pod for Astronaut Carriage, Exploration, Communication, Recovery, And Future Travels) is embarked the myriad purpose the spacecraft is intended to meet.
+Behind the acronym "SPACECRAFT" (Superb Pod for Astronaut Carriage, Exploration, Communication, Recovery, And Future Travels) is embarked the myriad purpose the spacecraft is intended to meet.

 At the heart of this naming lies the expansive objectives the module aims to fulfill.
-S.P.A.C.E.C.R.A.F.T. is a universal testament to its etymological roots:
+SPACECRAFT is a universal testament to its etymological roots:

  - **Superb Pod:** Indicative of the model's formidable and state-of-the-art design capabilities. for Astronaut Carriage: Reifying its core purpose of carrying the mission's astronaut trio to the moon and back.